 She also says to wash your hands before applying a new and clean face mask, as well as before removing it.
 “Just avoid touching the front of the mask, in case there are any germs there.”

-Editors’ note: Given that these masks are extremely in demand and made by very small teams (sometimes just one person), stock is constantly fluctuating.
-We’ll be updating this post frequently with new places to buy, so if you don’t see an option you like, check in later for more.
+Editors’ note: We’ll be updating this post frequently with new places to buy, so if you don’t see an option you like, check in later for more.

 Masks we’ve tested